Ruta graveolens · notes from a language experiment · cultivated since 2025

 Heap Allocation Intrinsics

-@free(p, count) releases a block previously returned by @alloc/@realloc, where p is a ptr mut T and count (a u64) is the element count that was allocated.
+@free(p, size, align) releases a block previously returned by @alloc/@alloc_zeroed/@realloc.
+The size and align must equal those the block currently carries: the allocator keeps no per-block header, so the caller returns the layout.
 Using p after it is freed is undefined behavior.
 Freeing a null pointer is permitted and has no effect.

 fn main() -> i32 {